Shopify/product-reviews-sample-app/docs/theme-app-extension.md

 You'll be asked to choose to which app this extension has to be attributed.
 Theme App Extension can be only one per app.

-Once creation is done you will have new directory with some sample App blocks and directories for assets, snippets and locales.
+Once creation is done you will have a new directory with some sample App blocks and directories for assets, snippets and locales.
+For more information refer to the [theme app extension framework file structure](https://shopify.dev/apps/online-store/theme-app-extensions/extensions-framework#file-structure).

 ## Register an extension